It's Never Late to Be Who You Might Have Been

 In my case, so-called approval, awards and recognition have come not because I looked outside me for what people wanted, but because I dared to blossom into who I am and go beyond my own vasanas (that had bound me at one time, to a lesser or greater degree.)
 Today, I have become an authentically trained, yet out-of-the-box, somewhat unconventional Guru of deeply traditional wisdom I uphold with pride and deep attention to the tradition.
 Yet, through all this, I try to remain myself and follow no preexisting (vasana-driven) mold.

 I am more informal, share openly about my life and challenges through my own inner darkness, versus projecting only a perfect personality with a ‘born to uplift others’ narrative.
 Rather than projecting myself as a 'goddess' outwardly, my inner goddess laughs wholeheartedly in public, shares my own vulnerabilities and how I overcame them with the knowledge I am imparting (so it fortifies my student’s hearts), to convey my ‘whole strength.’
-A term I coined brings together two very important aspects of human spirituality: enlightened vulnerability © (I am writing a book on this term, so I have copyrighted it for now!)
+A term I coined brings together two very important aspects of human spirituality: enlightened vulnerability.

 I seriously believe that, knowingly or unknowingly, we the community of religious and spiritual teachers may have – inadvertently – divided up the world into two classes of human beings, the spiritual haves and the spiritual have-nots.